Welsh Recipe: Bara Brith (Speckled Bread)

-Bara Brith—pronounced "bara breeth" (rhymes with teeth)—is a very traditional Welsh recipe and tea-time classic.
-The name literally means "speckled bread" and is baked and sold commercially in most parts of Wales.
+Bara brith—pronounced "bara breeth" (rhymes with teeth)—is a very traditional Welsh recipe and teatime classic.
+The name literally means "speckled bread," and it's baked and sold commercially in most parts of Wales.
 But virtually every Welsh region, town, and family seems to have their own special version of this recipe.

 - 1 mug of strong hot black tea

-- 100g butter ( and a wee bit more for greasing)
+- 100 grams butter (and a wee bit more for greasing)

 - 2 heaped tablespoons of orange marmalade

 - 450 grams self-raising flour—try a mix of wholemeal and white

 - 175 grams light soft brown sugar

 - 1 teaspoon of ground ginger

 - 4 tablespoons of milk

 Preparation should take no more than 15 minutes, and the cooking should take between 1 hour and 1 hour and 15 minutes.
 But don't forget that the fruit will need to soak overnight before use.